sattuji8756/Learning-Management-System/README.md

 # React + Vite
+# LMS Frontend

+# In  this file you can write hw thw project is setup

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.